 All children experience and celebrate holidays in different ways.
 As part of our Social Studies curriculum, we will study and celebrate a variety of holidays with the children.
-All parents are welcome to come in and share the ways their family celebrates different holidays.
+Within social distancing guidelines, all parents are welcome to come in and share the ways their family celebrates different holidays.
 Exposing children to different holidays and customs promotes understanding and acceptance of a global view of the world we live in.